 Out of 1,500 U.S. adults surveyed last year, respondents said that, on average, they lost $1,230 dollars in 2018 by not properly understanding basic household finance issues – that's about the monthly mortgage on a modest home.
 Almost 20% said that not understanding their finances cost them $2,500, and altogether, a lack of financial literacy cost Americans a total of $295 billion in 2018.

 There is no question that everyone loses if there is a lack of education surrounding money management and other financial decisions.
-Bankruptcies, college load debt and credit card debt are examples of money issues that could be reduced with better education.
+Bankruptcies, college loan debt, and credit card debt are examples of money issues that could be reduced with a better education.
 So, if you’re a parent who often stresses about money each month, here's a closer look at financial literacy and what it should mean to you.

 COPYRIGHT © 2019 © BusyKid.

 The BusyKid Prepaid Card is issued by Stride Bank, N.A., Member FDIC, pursuant to a license from Visa USA Inc. All cardholder’s funds are insured by the FDIC in accordance with the FDIC’s applicable terms and conditions.
 For more information about the card’s terms and conditions including the Visa® Zero Liability policy click here.
 The BusyKid Visa® Prepaid Spend Card costs $7.99 when bank account is linked.
 A $.53 transaction fee will be added to orders using a credit card.
 There are some additional fees to the BusyKid Spend Card, please see our FAQs for more information.